bradcar/bno08x_i2c_spi_MicroPython/README.md

 - https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation
 - https://www.youtube.com/watch?v=zjMuIxRvygQ

-## I2C Clock-stretch issues on BNO08x and communication errors
+## I2C Clock-stretch Issues on BNO08x and Communication Errors

 Unfortunately, the BNO080, BNO085, and BNO086 all use **_non-standard clock stretching_** on I2C.
 This causes a variety of issues including report errors and the need to restart/reset the sensor.